Can House Proceeds be Saved for Disabled Daughter of Nursing Home Resident?

 Response:

 After that, the mother can transfer the remaining proceeds into a trust for the sole benefit of the daughter.
-Normally, any transfer causes a penalty of a period of ineligibility for Medicaid for the nursing home resident of up to five years.
+Normally, any such transfer causes a penalty of a period of ineligibility for Medicaid for the nursing home resident of up to five years.
 But there’s an exception for transfers into trust for the sole benefit of a child who is permanently disabled.
-Such a trust will also permit the daughter to qualify for public benefits herself.
+Such a trust will also permit the daughter to continue to qualify or qualify in the future for public benefits herself.

 Given the complexity of all the above, I’d recommend engaging a local elder law attorney.
 One place to find one is www.elderlawanswers.com.